 School nutrition services provide access to a variety of nutritious meals that accommodate the health and nutrition needs of all students.
 Rhode Island state law mandates that all public schools make lunches and breakfasts available to all students, including those who qualify for free or reduced-price meals under federal income guidelines.

-The RI Department Education is responsible for administering the five major United States Department of Agriculture (USDA) Child Nutrition Programs: the National School Breakfast Program, the National School Lunch Program, the Fresh Fruit and Vegetable Program, the Child and Adult Care Food Program, the Special Milk Program, the Summer Food Service Program, and the Afterschool Snacks Program.
+The RI Department Education is responsible for administering the United States Department of Agriculture (USDA) Child Nutrition Programs: the School Breakfast Program, the National School Lunch Program, the Fresh Fruit and Vegetable Program, the Child and Adult Care Food Program, the Summer Food Service Program, and the Afterschool Snacks Program, and Healthier US School Challenge.

 Healthier Snacks & Beverages